 Students experience the rigors of clinical situations and learn from their mistakes.

 Dr. Mimi Pomerleau watched through a one-way mirror as a group of her nursing students completed initial assessment of a new patient.
 Victoria, who was in her 35th week of pregnancy, had arrived in a mock labor and delivery unit with several troubling symptoms: blurred vision, a headache, and high blood pressure.

 Pomerleau, an assistant professor in the School of Nursing, had one eye on the patient’s vital signs and the other on her students when Victoria cried out, “My head hurts, it really hurts!”
 The voice belonged to Logan Poole, a teaching assistant and a 2016 graduate of the Accelerated Bachelor of Science in Nursing program.
 She was talking into a microphone while maneuvering Victoria – a high-fidelity interactive manikin – through a medical simulation.
-On this particular day, Victoria was programmed with the symptoms of preeclampsia, a high-risk pregnancy complication.
+On this particular day, Victoria was programed with the symptoms of preeclampsia, a high-risk pregnancy complication.
 The phone next to Pomerleau rang – one of the nursing students calling for backup – and within seconds Pomerleau was gowned up and at the bedside.
 Just then, Victoria’s first seizure began.